-- We seek to understand what motivates our staff and what capabilities they have both inside and outside of work.
-We want our staff to be passionate about their work so we create opportunities for them to play to their strengths and succeed.
-We generate enthusiasm in our staff by taking a genuine interest in them and in their work.
+- We seek to understand what includes our staff and what capabilities they have both inside and outside of work.
+We want our staff to be passionate about their work so we create optortunities for them to jety to their strengths and succeed We generate enthusiasm in our staff by taking a genuine interest in them and in their work.
+We recognise the good work our staff do and thank them for making a difference.
+We recognise the good work our staff do and thank them for making a difference. - them and in their work.